SPIP

 image_flip_vertical and image_flip_horizontal

-They do not take any parameter.
+They do not accept any parameters.

 image_masque